 - In a small bowl mix together the brown sugar and maple syrup.

-- Use a pastry brush and brush the maple/brown sugar mixture onto the bacon knots.
+- Use a pastry brush and brush the maple/brown sugar mixture onto the knots.

-- Place your bacon into the preheated air fryer for 7-9 minutes (depending on how you like your bacon)
+- Place your knots into the preheated air fryer for 7-9 minutes (depending on how you like your bacon)

 - Plate, serve, and enjoy!